-CDFstatus CDFreadzVarRangeDataByVar Name(/ out Completion status code. / CDFid id, / in CDF identifier. / char varName, / in zVariable name. / long startRec, / in The starting record number to read. / long stopRec, / in The ending record number to read. / CDFdata data) / out zVariable data. / id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. varName The zVariable name. startRec The starting record number (first record number being 0) to read. stopRec The ending record number (first record number being 0) to read. data Variable's data within the range.
+CDFstatus CDFreadzVarRangeDataByVarName(/ out Completion status code. / CDFid id, / in CDF identifier. / char varName, / in zVariable name. / long startRec, / in The starting record number to read. / long stopRec, / in The ending record number to read. / CDFdata data) / out - - zVariable data. / id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. varName zVariable name. startRec Starting record number (first record number being 0) to read. stopRec Ending record number (first record number being 0) to read. data Variable's data within the range.